Dr Justin Roche

 Lactation Consultant (IBCLC)

 Gráinne is our Administrative Lead at the National Tongue Tie Centre.
-She has worked in medical administration for over 30 years in various specialities including Paediatrics, Respiratory, Diabetes & Endocrinology, Neurology, Haematology, Oncology, Ophthalmology and Orthopaedics.
+She has worked in medical administration for over 30 years in various specialties including Paediatrics, Respiratory, Diabetes & Endocrinology, Neurology, Haematology, Oncology, Ophthalmology, and Orthopaedics.
 Gráinne studied Health Services Management at the Irish Health Services Institute.
 Most recently achieved a Distinction in Level 6 Special Needs Assistance Course in the College of Progressive Education.

 Healthcare Assistant Lead